vmware-tanzu/velero/docs/cli-reference/ark_server.md

 ### Options

 ```
       --backup-sync-period duration              how often to ensure all Ark backups in object storage exist as Backup API objects in the cluster (default 1h0m0s)
       --default-backup-storage-location string   name of the default backup storage location (default "default")
   -h, --help                                     help for server
       --log-level                                the level at which to log.
 Valid values are debug, info, warning, error, fatal, panic. (default info)
       --metrics-address string                   the address to expose prometheus metrics (default ":8085")
       --plugin-dir string                        directory containing Ark plugins (default "/plugins")
       --restic-timeout duration                  how long backups/restores of pod volumes should be allowed to run before timing out (default 1h0m0s)
       --restore-only                             run in a mode where only restores are allowed; backups, schedules, and garbage-collection are all disabled
-      --restore-resource-priorities stringSlice   desired order of resource restores; any resource not in the list will be restored alphabetically after the prioritized resources (default [namespaces,persistentvolumes,persistentvolumeclaims,secrets,configmaps,serviceaccounts,limitranges,pods])
+      --restore-resource-priorities strings      desired order of resource restores; any resource not in the list will be restored alphabetically after the prioritized resources (default [namespaces,persistentvolumes,persistentvolumeclaims,secrets,configmaps,serviceaccounts,limitranges,pods])
 ```

 ### Options inherited from parent commands